insect-morphology/lepao/README.md

 # Lepidoptera Anatomy Ontology

-LepAO is developed by BIOfid (The Specialised Information Service Biodiversity Research).
+LEPAO is developed by BIOfid (The Specialised Information Service Biodiversity Research).